 And in the end, when their pain can’t be held at bay any longer, they die in the company of those who love them.
 They are mourned, and they are remembered.
 It’s all any of us could ever wish for ourselves.

-However let us consider for a moment the billions of individuals used so that substances and services we don’t need can be forcibly taken from their unconsenting selves; their breast milk, their eggs, their flesh and body parts, their honey, their body coverings.
+However let us consider for a moment the billions of individuals used so that substances and services we don’t need can be forcibly taken from their unconsenting selves; their breast milk, their eggs, their flesh and body parts, their honey, their skin and body coverings.
 Let us consider every individual used for vivisection, for ‘entertainment’, for forced labour and the myriad other ways that our arrogant and brutal species asserts that the interests of our victims are not important enough to even acknowledge.

 Every single one of our innocent victims is exactly like the departed individual whose passing we mourn.
 They are exactly the same in that, if we had known them, we’d have loved each one.
 And for every single one, the heart of a friend would have seen the sparkle that made each one unique; could have written a tribute that would move us to tears.

-Picture then the lonely, the unloved, the wounded and helpless, the terrified and the grief stricken; needless victims of the terminally destructive human indulgence that is nonveganism.
+Picture then the lonely, the unloved, the wounded, the broken and the helpless, the terrified and the grief stricken; needless victims of the terminally destructive human indulgence that is nonveganism.
 They are on the slaughter trucks, they are standing in line at the slaughter house, they are being restrained and impregnated to keep their breast milk flowing, they are giving birth to doomed infants, they are gazing through bars from the cages and pens, they are screaming and no one is listening but us.
 Imagine how many tears we would need for the millions who die alone and friendless every day?